Facts on how the CMPA supports Canadian physicians and patients in a complex healthcare system

 We are not an insurance company, and we do not underwrite an individual doctor’s risk through a contract of insurance.
 We do not regulate the practice of medicine, grant or remove licenses to doctors, or set standards of care.

-Members who experience a medico-legal difficulty, such as a medical regulatory authority (College) complaint, contact the CMPA to seek assistance.
-We first examine the facts and circumstances of the case, and determine whether the member is eligible for the CMPA’s assistance.
+Members who experience a medico-legal difficulty, such as a medical regulatory authority (College) complaint, contact CMPA to seek assistance.
+We first examine the facts and circumstances of the case and determine whether the member is eligible for CMPA’s assistance.

-Improving safety of medical care through data-driven education
+Improving patient safety and safe medical care through advice, support, research, and data-driven education

 How a phone call can turn into proactive harm prevention

-As a mutual, the CMPA is committed to preventing healthcare-related patient harm through education and support to doctors.
-Our first goal is to prevent harm from happening to patients in the first place.
+As a mutual medical defence organization, CMPA is committed to preventing healthcare-related patient harm through education, research, and support to doctors.
+Our goal is to prevent harm from happening to patients in the first place.

 Doctors contact us to get advice on how to provide safe medical care, prevent patient harm related to healthcare, and navigate situations where medico-legal difficulties arise.

-Each year, the CMPA responds to over 23,000 advice calls from doctors.
+Each year, CMPA responds to over 23,000 advice calls from doctors.

-The CMPA has a team of more than 45 experienced doctors who answer calls and online inquiries, and provide empathetic support and expert guidance to help members handle specific medico-legal and patient safety challenges in their practice.
+CMPA has a team of more than 50 experienced doctors who answer calls and online inquiries, and provide empathetic support and expert guidance to help members handle specific medico-legal and patient safety challenges in their practice.
 The types of inquiries are many and varied, and may include:

-- A family doctor wants advice on how to ensure patients have appropriate access to care, while also following pandemic-related restrictions on their practice.
+- A family doctor wants advice on how to ensure patients have appropriate access to care.

 - A surgeon is concerned that elective procedures are being cancelled, her wait list has grown as a result, and is worried about the potential impacts on the health of her patients.